kindosoniya/Social-Sparrow/README.md

 # Introducing "Social Sparrow" – a dynamic and immersive social networking platform.

-# Author - Divy Deshmukh
+# Author - Suniya Oraon

 Features:-
 Responsive UI: Built with Chakra UI and Bootstrap for a responsive and modern design.